Community Development

 Over 12,000 people live on the periphery of Odzala-Kokoua.
 Within these communities, there are nine major ethnic groups and a broad range of cultures including the Bakouélé in the north, the Mboko in the south and the Bangombé, Banguili and Bokiba to the east of the park.

-Recognising the importance of wildlife laws and community rights, Odzala partners with the Congolese NGO Cercle des Droits de l’Homme et de Développement (CDHD).
-The CDHD conducts regular missions across the park periphery engaging communities on national wildlife laws and their rights.
+Recognising the importance of community rights, Odzala partners with the Congolese NGO Cercle des Droits de l’Homme et de Développement (CDHD) and Observatoire Congolais des droits de l’Homme (OCDH).
+The CDHD and OCDH conduct regular missions across the park periphery engaging communities on national wildlife laws and their rights.
 This collaboration ensures continuous and open dialogue on human rights between the park and local residents, reinforcing a multifaceted approach to community engagement.

-National legislation is upheld in Odzala, ensuring that communities retain access to natural resources and cultural sites.
-The Land Use Plan process and social mapping initiatives being carried out by the park aim to identify all sites of cultural relevance to local communities, such as ancient villages and sites where traditional ceremonies are celebrated, to ensure access to these are maintained.
+The Land Use Plan process and social mapping initiatives being carried out by the park in collaboration with local communities aim to identify all sites of cultural relevance to local communities, such as ancient villages and sites where traditional ceremonies are celebrated, to ensure access to these are supported and maintained.

 Community Engagement